Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Introduction

-The first milestone for the Dark Ages 21\,cm line is the detection of a non-zero signal, regardless of accuracy or model discrimination.
-In this work, therefore, we verify the detectability of the signal and also investigate the ability of model selection by taking several 21\,cm signal models as examples with a physically motivated foreground modeling and assuming observing strategies motivated by recent projects.
-Throughout this work, we employ Bayesian evidence, which has been used in many previous works related to global 21\,cm signal analyses e.g. \cite{2015MNRAS.449L..21H,2016MNRAS.461.2847B,2016MNRAS.455.3829H,2020MNRAS.492...22S,2023PASA...40...16S, 2025MNRAS.541.2262S, 2025MNRAS.544.2340S}, as a metric for detection and model selection.
+The first milestone for the Dark Ages 21\,cm line is the detection of a non-zero signal, regardless of accuracy or model discrimination. \TT{In this work, we first investigate the detectability of the signal.
+Then we further study the distinguishability of the template for example models beyond the standard $\Lambda$CDM with a physically motivated foreground modeling and assuming observing strategies motivated by recent projects. }